Program Renewable Energy Standard

 While generation used to meet the distributed renewable generation requirement can also count toward meeting the overall standard, energy transformation projects used to meet this requirement do not count toward the overall standard.

-Retail electricity providers must support energy transformation projects equal to 2% of their annual retail electricity sales by January 1, 2017.
-This requirement increases by 2/3rds of a percent each year on January 1, until reaching 12% on January 1, 2032.
+Retail electricity providers must support energy transformation projects equal to 7.33% of their annual load by January 1, 2025.
+This requirement increases by at least 2/3rds of a percent each year on January 1, until reaching 12% on January 1, 2032.

-For municipal utilities serving 6,000 or fewer customers, the requirement is 2% of annual retail electricity sales by January 1, 2019, increasing by 2/3rds of a percent each year until reaching 10 and 2/3rds percent on January 1, 2032.
+For municipal utilities serving 7,000 or fewer customers, the requirement is 6% of annual load by January 1, 2025, increasing by 2/3rds of a percent each year until reaching 10% and 2/3rds of a percent on January 1, 2032.

 Energy transformation projects are defined as undertakings that produce energy-related goods and services and result in a net reduction in fossil fuel consumption and greenhouse gas (GHG) emissions but do not generate electricity.
 These reductions in fossil fuel consumption and GHG emissions must be attributable to the customers of the retail electricity provider supporting the project.
-Examples of energy transformation projects include home weatherization or other thermal energy efficiency measures, air source or geothermal heat pumps, high-efficiency heating systems, biomass heating systems, support for transportation demand management strategies, support for electric vehicles, and infrastructure for the storage of electricity generated by renewable sources.
+Examples of energy transformation projects include home weatherization or other thermal energy efficiency measures, air source or geothermal heat pumps, high-efficiency heating systems, increased use of biofuels, biomass heating systems, support for transportation demand management strategies, support for electric vehicles or related infrastructure, and infrastructure for the storage of electricity generated by renewable sources.

 Retail electricity providers may also satisfy the energy transformation requirement with distributed renewable generation that is in addition to that used to comply with the distributed renewable generation category.